mdciao.utils.str_and_dict

 Given a trajectory (as object or file), returns a strided, chunked iterator and function for progress report

-• inform (lambda(ixtc, traj_idx, chunk_idx, running_f)) – iterator that prints out streaming progress for every iteration
+inform (lambda(ixtc, traj_idx, chunk_idx, running_f)) – iterator that returns a string informing on streaming progress for every iteration

 Note